 Audit readiness

 The week before the audit, most teams are reconstructing evidence from tickets, screenshots, and chat threads.
-With Owlie, the evidence has been writing itself the whole quarter — per-step execution journal, versioned state per assignment, approval provenance.
-The sample pull takes an hour, not three weeks.
+With Owlie, the evidence has been accruing the whole quarter — per-step execution journal, versioned state per assignment, approval provenance.
+So a sample pull means reading records that already exist, not reconstructing them from scratch.

 Evidence as commit, not reconstruction.